lheyberger/mtg-card-render-bot/README.md

 ## Usage

+### Facebook Messenger

 1. Open Facebook Messenger
 2. Start a new discussion either by navigating to https://m.me/108575720841085 or by scanning this qrcode
 <img src="media/qrcode.png" alt="https://m.me/108575720841085" />
 3. Press `Get Started` button

+### Telegram

+1. Open Telegram
+2. Start a new discussion either by navigating to https://t.me/cardrenderbot or searching for @cardrenderbot
+3. Press `Start` button

 ## Basic examples